antoninmasek/laravel-model-hashids/README.md

 ### GeneratesHashId

-If you use this trait on your model it makes sure all columns marked as hash_id columns will be filled with generated hash_id.
+If you use this trait on your model it makes sure the hash_id column will be filled with generated hash_id.

 ### BindsOnHashId